mbiegel1/cmsc447_hw1_final/README.md

 After cloning the repo, navigate to the folder; you should see a file called `crud_app.sh`.
 Enter the following command to run the application: `./crud_app.sh`

+This will install the necessary dependencies to run the application.
+Then, navigate to the `src/` folder and run the following command:
+<br>`python3 flask_backend.py`
 This will start flask and the application, giving you an address to enter into your browser to view the website.
 The address should be: `http://127.0.0.1:5000/`; however, given the unpredicatbility of computers, it may be different for some odd reason, so check the output, specifically where it says `"Running on...."` to see the address.
 Open that link.

+*NOTE: If the `crud_app.sh` does not work, and you are unable to launch the application, try running `./crud_app_backup.sh`.
+This executable will create an environment, install Flask and necessary dependencies, and run the application.
+This executable has only been tested on Linux systems*

-Then proceed to the `Using the application` section in this `README.md`.
+Then, proceed to the `Using the application` section in this `README.md`.

 ### Using the application